cgruden/jrc/README.md

 # jrc

-Collection of J solutions from rosetta code.
+My collection of J solutions from rosetta code.

+As I am leaning J this is the repository for code snippets and applications of dubious value.